 Tara (Becky) Eschenroeder, E-RYT 500, RCYT, YACEP

-Tara (Becky) Eschenroeder is an accomplished yogini who was voted one of the top three Yoga instructors by Richmond Magazine in 2015.
+Tara (Becky) Eschenroeder is a certified coach and mentor, self-published author. and an accomplished yogini who was voted one of the top three Yoga instructors by Richmond Magazine in 2015.
 With some teachers, the lessons are planned, practiced, rehearsed, and perfected to a tee, but Tara Eschenroeder offers a different experience.
 Teaching was Tara’s dharma long before she realized it.
 She grew up with a bow and arrow in her hands, learning to pull back with just enough aim and control to send her arrow into the abyss, knowing and trusting it would hit its intended mark.
 Likewise, she enters each class, each workshop, each lesson, having prepared her body and mind to become that bow that lets her lesson go.

 Tara felt the call of her path in 2007 when she first felt the spark of a tiny flame.
 Instead of approaching that flame with fear of the heat, she chose to approach it with love, stoking the fire that was burning within as a passion for Yoga.
 By the end of 2009, she received her 200-hour RYT under Arlene Bjork and Grace Yoga Training Systems.
 She continued to follow what she knew and trusted to be her path, and she obtained her 500-hour RYT through Om On Yoga under the guidance and wisdom of Jennifer Elliott.